JJWallis/todo-app/README.md

 }
 ```

-The above function showcases classic React logic and a different process required in the framework to achieve this kind of functionality.
+The above function showcases classic React logic and a different process required to achieve this kind of functionality.
 This is something which I first learnt about when practicing basic DOM manipulation in vanilla JavaScript, but back then I was able to target the DOM element which the user wanted to manipulate, and then simply execute a `remove()` method on it to completely delete it from the DOM.
-However, React provides many features that allows us to re-create the same logic in a much more efficient and dynamic manner, yet we are also forced to use these different solutions so as not to incorrectly modify the state in our app.

 ```jsx
 const dragOver: DnD['dragOver'] = (e) => {